 Let us consider the example where $R$ is a complete Gorenstein local ring with an isolated singularity.
-Recall that the category of Cohen-Macaulay $R$-modules is Frobenius.
-As $R$ is an isolated singularity, the associated stable category is Hom-finite, and completeness of $R$ yields the Krull-Schmidt property.
+Recall that the category of Cohen--Macaulay $R$-modules is Frobenius.
+As $R$ is an isolated singularity, the associated stable category is Hom-finite, and completeness of $R$ yields the Krull--Schmidt property.
 By \cite[Lemma 2.1]{hiramatsu}, our category has an object which satisfies the assumption in the corollary above.
 Since $R$ is local, there are only finitely many isomorphism classes of indecomposable projective objects.
-Consequently, part \textit{(2)} of \cref{cor} yields that if the AR-triangles generate the relations for the Grothendieck group of this category, then $R$ has only finitely many isomorphism classes of indecomposable Cohen-Macaulay modules.
+Consequently, part \textit{(2)} of \cref{cor} yields that if the AR-triangles generate the relations for the Grothendieck group of this category, then $R$ has only finitely many isomorphism classes of indecomposable Cohen--Macaulay modules.
 This recovers \cite[Theorem 1.2]{hiramatsu} of Hiramatsu.

 Note that one could, if preferred, state \cref{main result} and \cref{cor} in terms of taking the tensor product with $\Q$, as in the result of Kobayashi \cite[Theorem 1.2]{kobayashi}.
 Hence, also Kobayashi's conclusions are recovered from our approach in the case of a complete Gorenstein ring.